hocuscodus/qed-lang/_tutorial/14-novelties.md

 permalink: /tutorial/novelties/
 ---

 So QED classes have been designed to be be invoked as types (with the `new` operator, and `->` to handle return events if need be) or as calls (without `new`).
 In the previous examples though, we've seen classes that are either designed as pure object (with no `return` call to generate events) or calls (with one `return` call done and pointless calling it with `new` to keep the object).
+And implementing these calls as plain lowercase-first-letter functions would have been more efficient.

 Yet, QED classes were designed this way, because *there are* uses cases where classes fit perfectly being invoked both ways!